Dracontomelon dao

-Dracontomelon dao, the Argus pheasant-tree, is a tree in the family Anacardiaceae, native to tropical Asia.
+Dracontomelon dao, the Argus pheasant-tree, Pacific walnut, Papuan walnut, New Guinea walnut, paldao or simply dao, is a tree in the family Anacardiaceae, native to tropical Asia.

 Description

 Dracontomelon dao grows as a tropical canopy tree distinguished mostly by its height (reaching up to about 37 m), for its greyish-brown trunk which is branchless up to about 20 m, and for its narrow buttresses which can reach up its trunk up to 6 m high.
 The species name is taken from the tree's name in Filipino.

 Distribution and habitat

 Dracontomelon dao is found in the tropical forests of: peninsular Malaysia, Borneo, Sumatra, the Philippines, Java, the Lesser Sunda Islands, Sulawesi, the Maluku Islands, New Guinea, Solomon Islands, the south Andaman Islands, the Nicobar Islands, eastern India, Myanmar, Cambodia, Laos, Thailand and Vietnam.
 The species also occurs in southern China and Fiji.

 Uses

+Culinary use

+The fruit is an ingredient in some popular Vietnamese dishes, made into a syrup for mixing into cold drinks, and can be dried and preserved as a snack.

 Medicinal uses

 A decoction from the stem of the Lamyo is drunk by the Ayta people of Bataan as a treatment for wound infections.